agarner101/RetroDroid/README.md

 # RetroKDroid
 Retrofit discovery with Android in Kotlin.
 Featuring Picasso.

-This project's Java sibling can be found at [RetroJDroid](https://github.com/agarner101/RetroJDroid)
+This project's Java twin can be found at [RetroJDroid](https://github.com/agarner101/RetroJDroid)

 ### Resources
 1. [RetroFit](http://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java